-TEACHER CONTRACTS Policy Code: 5335
+5335 TEACHER CONTRACTS

 The Board recognizes the importance of establishing a clear contractual relationship with teachers employed by the school system.
 All teacher employment contracts entered into by the Board will meet the requirements of state law and State Board of Education policy.
 Nothing in this policy is intended to grant or confer any employment rights beyond those existing in law.
 For the purposes of this policy, the term “teacher” is defined as a person who meets the requirements of G.S.
 115C-325.1(6).
 An individual who is employed under a part-time teacher contract (less than 100%) or employed under a temporary teacher contract does not meet this definition of a teacher; however, the Board’s performance expectations established in this policy apply to such individuals.